krisbitney/Free_Speech_On_College_Campuses/README.md

 # Free_Speech_On_College_Campuses
 Independent unsupervised learning project.
 The goals are to...
-1. see if students can be clustered by their positions on free speech,
+1. See if students can be clustered by their positions on free speech
-2. attempt to recover a latent variable representing political correctness, and
+2. Attempt to recover a latent variable representing political correctness
-3. assess the relationship between such clusters or latent variables and students' political affiliations.
+3. Assess the relationship between such clusters or latent variables and students' political affiliations

 ### Results
 I found that students cannot be segmented into distinct groups based on their free speech beliefs, as measured by the Stanton Free Speech Index constituent questions asked in the Gallup-Knight Foundation survey study on which this analysis is based.
 I also did not find that a single latent variable could explain differences in speech beliefs.
 The strongest latent variable I found explained about 23% of the variance in free speech positions.